ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

 A monument to the Catalan people.
 There is an annual tradition where locals summit the Canigou with torches.

-In the distance one makes out the Mediterranean Sea.
+In the distance one makes out the sea.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">